Myanmar Directorate of Defence Industries

-As of 2021, Lieutenant General Thein Htay is said to head the Directorate.

 History

 The DI was established in the 1950s under the General Staff Office.
 The first indigenous firearm produced in Myanmar is the TZ-45, made under license as the BA52.
-In 1953, Heckler & Koch and Fritz Werner Industrie-Ausrustugen GmbH cooperated with Myanmar to create a production line to made G3 battle rifles under license.
+In 1953, Heckler & Koch and Fritz Werner Industrie-Ausrüstungen GmbH cooperated with Myanmar to create a production line to made G3 battle rifles under license.
 The first Myanma-made G3, known as the BA63, was first produced in 1957.
 The use of the BA rifles ended in the 1990s when the MA-based rifles were being developed and brought into service.

 After a worldwide arms embargo was enacted against Myanmar after the establishment of the State Peace and Development Council in the 1980s, they turned to Chinese assistance to improve its technological base.
 The SPDC has received covert assistance from Singapore while working with Israeli consultants by providing factory-built equipment to produce small arms.
 From 1983 to 1991, the country made indigenous APCs due to budgetary reasons, which consist of the BAAC-83 APC, BAAC-84 SC, BAAC-85 SC, BAAC-86 SC, BAAC-87 APC, and BAAC-87 CCC.

 Israel assisted Myanmar in developing its indigenous firearms manufacturing capabilities.
 They previously sold Uzis to the SPDC in 1991, being made locally as the BA94.
 Serial production of the Galils, known locally as the MA-1, MA-2, and MA-3, started in 2002 after an agreement with IMI.
 Production was located at Ka Pa Sa No 1 or DI-1, a factory located near Inya Lake.

-Ukraine signed an agreement with Myanmar in 2004 under a $US500 million contract to provide 100 BTR-3Us.
+Ukraine signed an agreement with Myanmar in 2004 under a $US500 million contract to provide 1000 BTR-3Us.